Registration - New and Returning Students

 - International students must be full-time (at least 12 credit hours) to maintain valid F-1 Student Visa status.

 - COOP3500 and COOP4500 are considered full-time.

-- A full-time student may not schedule an overload of courses without the approval of an academic department chair on a Credit Overload Form.
+- A full-time student may not schedule an overload of courses without the approval of the associate dean of their program on a Credit Overload Form.
 An overload is any number of semester credit hours more than 20.
 No more than 24 credits or a total of six courses will be allowed.
 A student will be assessed a per-credit tuition charge for each credit exceeding 20 credits in addition to the full-time tuition charge for that semester; payment for credit overloads is due at the time of registration.
 Refer to the tuition and fees portion of the catalog for more information.

 Course Changes and Withdrawals

 Students can make schedule changes during the first week of the fall, spring, and summer semesters.
 Students should consult the Academic Calendar for part of term course change dates.